jaslloyd/web-auth-cheatsheet/README.md

   - Attribute Assertion: Specifices the attributes / properties associated with the subject(the user) e.g: Role, Group, isAdmin etc
   - Authorization Decision Assertion: Specifices if the Subject access request for the specific resource has been granted or denied.

-### SAML Flows

-# SAML

-Security Assertion Markup Language 2.0 (SAML 2.0) is a version of the SAML standard for exchanging authentication and authorization identities between security domains.

-SAML 2.0 is an XML-based protocol that uses security tokens containing assertions to pass information about a principal (usually an end user) between an Identity Provider(SAML authority), and a Service Provider(SAML consumer).

-SAML enabled web-based cross domain SSO.

 ## Assertions

 An assertion is a package of information that supplies zero or more statements made by a SAML authority.
 The SAML 2.0 specification defines three different kinds of assertion statements: